UBC-CIC/commit2act/docs/DeploymentGuide.md

 cd cdk
 ```

+NOTE: Be sure to include the `--profile <AWS PROFILE>` to the end the next command if you used it in step 2 (Frontend Deployment)!

 ```
 cdk bootstrap
 ```

 For the third command you need to input your Cloud Front Origin Access Identity into the command.
 This value should have been printed to the console in step 3.
+NOTE: Be sure to include the `--profile <AWS PROFILE>` to this command if you used it in step 2 (Frontend Deployment)!

 ```
 cdk deploy --parameters CloudFrontOriginAccessIdentity=<Your Cloud Front Origin Access Identity>